purcellms76/Purcell-Lab/README.md

-This is the "read-me" text for the RWADEME file.
+This is the "read-me" text for the README file.